Skip to main content

 The Church of England Redress Scheme is a national redress scheme proposed to compensate victims of church-related abuse.

-The Scheme is set to be one of the most generous schemes in terms of redress, in that it aims to offer financial, therapeutic, and emotional support for a wide range of abuse.
+The Scheme is set to be one of the most generous schemes in terms of redress and compensation claims.
+It aims to offer financial, therapeutic, and emotional support for a wide range of abuse.

 Although the Scheme is not yet open to claim against, the Church of England have opened an interim scheme for those in dire need.